When Are You Coming?

 How To Get Here

 Easy in, and easy out.
 Located on the southern shore of Lake Ontario, you can get to Rochester, NY from just about anywhere, anytime.
 While close by in air miles from New York City, we're light years away in accessibility and costs.
-Get in and out of the area via air, train, car or even boat.
+Get in and out of the area via air, train or car.
 Ground transportation is readily available and affordable.
 Traffic is rarely a problem, and believe it or not, neither is the weather.

-The Greater Rochester International Airport is served by Rochester Genesee Regional Transit Service (RTS) buses throughout the day.
+- The Frederick Douglass Greater Rochester International Airport is served by Rochester Genesee Regional Transit Service (RTS) buses throughout the day.
 RTS bus schedules are available at the Visitors Information Booth near the Baggage Claim area or can be obtained by calling (585) 288-1700.

-Uber and Lyft can make drop-offs and pick-ups at the Greater Rochester International Airport.
+- Uber and Lyft can make drop-offs and pick-ups at the Frederick Douglass Greater Rochester International Airport.